Cosimo-CS/El-Doctor-Project/README.md

 - awk '/Cpu\(s\)/{print $2}': Uses awk to search for lines containing "Cpu(s)" and prints the second field (which contains the CPU usage percentage).
 The awk pattern /Cpu\(s\)/ looks for lines containing "Cpu(s)" (the backslashes are used to escape parentheses in the regular expression).
 - cpu_percent=$(...): Assigns the output of the awk command (CPU usage percentage) to the variable cpu_percent.

+### cpu_usage=$(printf "%.0f" "$cpu_percent"): This command formats the CPU usage percentage as an integer (rounding to the nearest whole number).
+Here's what it does:

+- printf "%.0f" "$cpu_percent": Uses printf to format the value of cpu_percent as a floating-point number with zero decimal places (%.0f).
+This effectively rounds the value to the nearest whole number.
+- cpu_usage=$(...): Assigns the formatted CPU usage percentage to the variable cpu_usage.
+- echo "$cpu_usage%": This command echoes (prints) the formatted CPU usage percentage with a "%" symbol appended to it.
+- }: Closing curly brace indicating the end of the function body.

 ------------------------
 ## Function to collect memory usage